octocompose/docs/content/en/docs/architecture/notes_about_diagrams.md

 ---
-title: Diagrams
+title: Notes about the Diagrams
 weight: 99
-description: >
-  Diagram for OctoCompose.
 ---

 ### The execution flow Diagram